Quality of Life in Singapore

 - Consumer goods

 Singapore is known for its stable political climate.
 Despite being considered centralised and authoritarian, the political culture is pragmatic, rational and based on the rule of law.
 The highest goal of the government is the survival and prosperity of this small nation.
 This often means, having to make unpopular but hard and wise decisions in the interest of the nation.
 The government believes in being pro-active and thinking for the future.

 According to Singapore’s founding father Lee Kuan Yew, Singapore has been able to attract some 9000 multi-national companies, because it offers First World conditions in a Third World region.
 Good governance is having a good system that will ensure the country survives, so that citizens have secure lives.

-The World Economic Forum positions Singapore’s economy as the most open in the world.
+The World Economic Forum positions Singapore’s economy as one of the most open in the world.
 The country is also known for its low tax regime.
-In Singapore, personal income tax rates start from 0% and are capped at 22% for residents while non-residents are taxed at 15% to 22%.
+In Singapore, personal income tax rates start from 0% and capped at 22% for residents while non-residents are taxed between 15% and 22%.
 The corporate income tax rate in Singapore is approximately 8.5% for profits up to S$300,000 and a flat 17% above S$300,000.
-The GST or VAT rate is only 7%.
+The GST or VAT rate is at 7%.
 Furthermore, there is no dividend tax, no estate duty, and no capital gains tax.

 Related link: Economy in Singapore

 According to a report by financial advisory firm, Ernst & Young and the Japan External Trade Organisation, Singapore was found to be one of Asia’s best investment destinations for foreign firms.
 It has benefited from these firms, as they bring in capital, technology, management know-how and access to international export markets.
 Singapore has also realised the need to enhance its manpower and encourages top foreign talent to re-locate here.
 Hence the labour force is highly educated, competent and skilled.